matham/ffpyplayer/README.rst

-FFPyPlayer is a python binding to the FFmpeg library for playing and writing media files.
+FFPyPlayer is a python binding for the FFmpeg library for playing and writing media files.

 For more information: http://matham.github.io/ffpyplayer/index.html